INTRO TO VARNISHING

 An Introduction to Brightwork Repair & Maintenance

-Focusing mainly on traditional oil-based finishes, applied with natural bristle brushes, Christine has a solid working knowledge, and a true passion, for all facets of the trade; from heat gun stripping and fairing, to finish sanding and sealing, from priming and caulking to masking, sanding, and proper cleanup.
-Additionally, she has experience with epoxies, canvas, fiberglass and anti-fouling paints, and is capable of performing these tasks in a variety of temperatures and weather conditions.
+Focusing mainly on traditional oil-based finishes, applied with natural bristle brushes, Christine has a solid working knowledge and true passion for all facets of the trade; from heat gun stripping and fairing to finish sanding and sealing, from priming and caulking to masking and proper cleanup, from building up coats of varnish to applying that flawless topcoat.
+Additionally, she has substantial experience working with stains, epoxies, canvas decking, and fiberglass, as well as making small wood repairs and re-fastening.